fbpx

 Kidney transplant – This involves the patient receives surgically a healthy kidney from a donor (who may be deceased or living donor).
 Medications will be needed for the rest of the patient’s life to prevent the body from rejecting the donated kidney.
 Patients who receive kidneys from live donors have a higher survival rate than for those who receive kidneys from deceased donors.

 Kidney transplantation in Singapore is carried out in both public and private hospitals accredited by the Ministry of Health.
-The private hospital that has a live kidney transplant programme in Singapore is Mount Elizabeth Hospital.
+The private hospital that has a living donor kidney transplant programme in Singapore is Mount Elizabeth Hospital.
 Deceased donor kidney transplant is currently only carried out in 2 public hospitals, namely Singapore General Hospital and National University Hospital.

 According to a Straits Times report – the average waiting time in Singapore for patients who received kidneys in 2023 from deceased donors was 9 years.